LabCloudComputing/http-server-tester/README.md

 You need to install [Rust](https://www.rust-lang.org/) toolchains.

-In the `http-serve-teseter/`, use `cargo build` for debug version, or `cargo build --release` for release version.
+In the `http-serve-teseter/`, `cargo build --release` for release version.

-The excutable file will be generated in `./target/debug/` or `./target/realse/`.
+The excutable file will be generated in `./target/realse/`.

+> Rust is hard but interesting. 😘

 ## More